 An ETD is an electronic version of a thesis or dissertation.
-An ETD is formatted like a traditional (paper) thesis or dissertation (with pagination, table of contents, figures, references, etc.) but is saved as a PDF and submitted electronically to the Graduate School for review and approval.
-Shortly after degree conferral, your thesis/dissertation will be delivered to the UB Libraries and to ProQuest/UMI.
-Through ProQuest/UMI, your ETD will be microfilmed, indexed and stored in ProQuest’s Digital Dissertations and Theses database, the world’s largest recognized repository of graduate student research.
+The ETD is formatted like a traditional paper thesis or dissertation (with pagination, table of contents, figures, references, etc.) but is saved as a PDF and submitted electronically through the ETD submission website to the Graduate School for review and approval.
+Shortly after degree conferral, your thesis or dissertation will be delivered to UB's Institutional Repository (UBIR) and to ProQuest.
+Your manuscript (and any supplemental files) will be cataloged and publicly accessible in perpetuity through the UBIR.
+Please refer to the Public Access of Theses and Dissertations policy for more information.

 An ETD makes your research quickly accessible to a broad audience, while reducing printing and binding costs for you and processing and physical storage costs for the university.
 The electronic format is widely accessible and can incorporate a range of enhanced formats, including multimedia.

-Copyright is established as soon as the dissertation is fixed in a tangible medium, i.e. saved on a computer hard drive.
+Copyright is established as soon as the dissertation is fixed in a tangible medium, i.e., saved on a computer hard drive.
 It is your choice whether or not to then register that copyright.
 Registering the copyright will allow you to file suit against anyone who infringes upon this copyright in the future.
 Registration with the U.S. Copyright Office is not required in order to establish copyright.
 The rights of a copyright owner include the ability to make copies of the work, make derivative works, distribute copies of the work, perform the work publicly and display the work publicly.
 Whether or not you choose to register your copyright, you retain the rights to your dissertation and may authorize others (i.e., a publisher or another researcher) to exercise them.

 If your manuscript contains previously copyrighted material, you must be sure to obtain written permission from the author(s).
-Ensure that you receive written copyright permission for any previously published items that you plan to use in your thesis/dissertation.
+Ensure that you receive written copyright permission for any previously published items that you plan to use in your thesis or dissertation.
 Such proprietary information includes long excerpts, tables, figures, photographs and charts from previously published books or other print material, as well as “screen shots” or other images from copyrighted websites.
 Include any copyright permission letters as an appendix in your electronic submission.

 For the “traditional publishing” option, there is no fee.
 If you select the optional services of “open access publishing,” copyright filing or purchasing bound copies of your dissertation from ProQuest, there are associated fees.

 During your ETD submission process, you will also have the opportunity to purchase bound copies of your dissertation from ProQuest.
-If you choose to purchase from ProQuest, keep in mind that it will be 8-12 weeks after your degree conferral date before you will receive your bound dissertation.
+If you choose to purchase from ProQuest, keep in mind that it will be eight to 12 weeks after your degree conferral date before you will receive your bound dissertation.
 Furthermore, if there are issues with that copy, you will need to communicate directly with ProQuest to return or correct any issues.